 Number: It can be a number or a valid numerical expression for which you want to find absolute value.

-- If the number argument is positive or negative zero, abs function will return positive zero.
+- If the number argument is positive or negative zero, the abs function returns positive zero.

-- If the number argument is not a number, abs function will return Error.
+- If the number argument is not a number, abs function returns Error.

 R abs example